-Table 2: Outstanding Obligations

-(as of February 3, 2025) (dollars in thousands)
+Table 2: Outstanding Obligations (as of February 3, 2025)

-Total
+1 otal

 Type of Obligation

 General Revenue Bonds (1) \$ 2,000,560

 Leases (supporting Lease Revenue Bonds) (2) 248,340

 Reimbursed Bonds and Certificates of Participation 14,120

 Commercial Paper Notes -

 Equipment (Capital) Leases -

 Other (3) 136,832

 Total Obligations (4) \$ 2,399,852

-(1) Excludes the Bonds.
-"General Revenue Bonds" includes General Revenue Bonds that also constitute Building Fee Revenue Bonds, additionally payable from and secured by a pledge of any or all of the Building Fees and trust land revenues deposited in the University of Washington Bond Retirement Fund.
-Includes the 2015B Bonds, which are Refunded Bonds, and the 2009 Bonds and 2009B Bonds, which are 2025B and 2025C Refunding Candidates.
+(1) Excludes the Bonds and the 2025A Bonds.
+Includes General Revenue Bonds that also constitute Building Fee Revenue Bonds, additionally payable from and secured by a pledge of any or all of the Building Fees and trust land revenues deposited in the University of Washington Bond Retirement Fund.
+Includes General Revenue Bonds to be refunded with proceeds of the Bonds (the "Refunded Bonds"), the General Revenue Bonds to be refunded with proceeds of the University's 2025A Bonds, and the 2009 General Revenue Bonds, which are 2025C Refunding Candidates.